mtoups3/hello-cloudlab-tulane/index.md

 This property can be exploited for authenticating login to a remote machine.
 First, you upload the public key to a special location on the remote machine.
 Then, when you want to log in to the machine:

 1. You use a special argument with your SSH command to let your SSH application know that you are going to use a key, and the location of your private key.
-If the private key is protected by a passphrase, you may be prompted to enter the passphrase (this is not a password for the remote machine, though.)
+If the private key is protected by a passphrase, you may be prompted to enter the passphrase (this is not a password for the remote machine, though).
 2. The machine you are logging in to will ask your SSH client to "prove" that it owns the (secret) private key that matches an authorized public key.
 To do this, the machine will send a random message to you.
 3. Your SSH client will encrypt the random message with the private key and send it back to the remote machine.
 4. The remote machine will decrypt the message with your public key.
 If the decrypted message matches the message it sent you, it has "proof" that you are in possession of the private key for that key pair, and will grant you access (without using an account password on the remote machine.)